RubyNixx/spotify_analysis_using_spotipy/README.md

 3. Set environment variables with your Spotify credentials:
 <b>Do not share your API client ID or client secret on Github</b>

+To handle this, i've used files with enviroment variables (.env) and utilised a .gitignore file to ensure sensitive information isnt included.
+I've then set and called them as variables within the python code.

 export SPOTIPY_CLIENT_ID='your-client-id'
 export SPOTIPY_CLIENT_SECRET='your-client-secret'
 export SPOTIPY_REDIRECT_URI='http://localhost:8888/callback'